 “Some kids, probably,” the previous ghost hunter adds.

 Iñaki has returned to my side.

-“How come you have a ouija board now?”
+“How come you own a ouija board now?”
 I ask him.

 “It was some kids.
 They came to drink down here, act tough and have sex.
 They ended up fleeing, but left that here.”

 “What a mess.
 Watch out, these bastards will end up conjuring a demon.”

 The ghost hunters are stupid enough to gather around the ouija board and dare each other to try talking to us.
 I sigh, but this is my entertainment for the night.

 The three so-called ghost hunters join fingers on the planchette.
 Iñaki and I haven’t even approached them when one of the guys gasps and lifts his index fingers off the small wooden board.